soft-eng-practicum/softdev2-resources/content/workshops/angular/components/_index.md

 ## Accessing our Project

-In order to edit and modify our Angular Components application we are going to use Visual Studio Code.
+In order to edit and modify our Angular components application we are going to use Visual Studio Code.
 Download and install [Visual Studio Code](https://code.visualstudio.com/).

 We can open our project in Visual code using the following command in the Terminal.

 ```sh
 $ code .
 ```